-Some of the analysed program types failed with respect to employment probabilities, while other were moderately successful.
-However, the analogous observation of the probability of unemployment suggests that most measures had no significant, positive effect before the reform.
-The phenomenon of increasing the probability of employment without decreasing the probability of unemployment is explained by the fact that participation in a training measure managed to cause persons, who otherwise would have withdrawn from the labor force, to return into employment.
+Some of the program types failed to improve employment probability, while others were moderately successful.
+However, the analogous observation of the probability of unemployment suggests that most measures had no significant positive effect before the reform.
+The phenomenon of increasing the probability of employment without decreasing the probability of unemployment is explained by the fact that participation in a training measure managed to cause persons, who otherwise would have withdrawn from the labor force, to reenter into employment.